Environmental Leadership Program

 During each session, Wildwood staff challenge teens to develop their individual leadership and community-building skills and support them as they develop their own style and voice.

 Each teen will be given ample opportunities to practice leadership—through teaching, service, outdoor adventure, and more—among their peers and younger campers.
-Each group of Environmental Leadership Program participants (ELPs) will also focus on an environmental or conservation topic and how they apply their leadership skills to make a positive impact on the world.
+Each group of Environmental Leadership for Teens participants (ELTs) will also focus on an environmental or conservation topic and how they apply their leadership skills to make a positive impact on the world.

 First-year ELPs participate in team-building activities, an environmental service project, and act as leaders and role models for their peers and younger campers.
 With the support and guidance of Wildwood staff, participants lead their peers in a program of their own creation.
 Off-site community service provides an opportunity to serve and connect with communities beyond Wildwood.